arumugamlab/MIntO/README.md

 Snakemake can be downloaded and installed using Conda, following the instructions at https://snakemake.readthedocs.io/en/stable/getting_started/installation.html

 ### Download Databases
-In addition, MIntO uses several databases that have to be downloaded by the user.
+In addition, MIntO uses several databases that can be downloaded using the smk script dependencies.smk.

+- snakemake --snakefile <PathToMIntO>/smk/dependencies.smk --quiet --cluster "qsub -pe smp {threads} -l h_vmem={resources.mem}G -N {name} -cwd" --latency-wait 30 --jobs <int> --configfile <PathToConfigFile>dependencies.yaml --use-conda --conda-prefix <PathToTmpCondaEnv>/tmp

+However, the user can also dowload the required databases manually:
-- Before running QC_2.smk for the first time, SortMeRNA database has to be downloaded and indexed.
+- Before running QC_2.smk for the first time, SortMeRNA database has to be downloaded.
+MIntO will index the rRNA database.
   - SortMeRNA databases can be downloaded here:  https://github.com/biocore/sortmerna/tree/master/data/rRNA_databases

 - Before running gene_annotation.smk for the first time, there are three databases to download/install: emapperdb, KOfam database and dbcan database